 Projects and Lab Days

-In the course of the semester, you will complete somewhere between 7 and 10 projects -- I do not yet know how many
+In the course of the semester, you will complete 8 projects.

 A project report that meets those expectations is due at the start of class on the date specified.
 If you turn in